 One of the best-known medicines for most psychological disorders is Emotional Support Animals.
 These companions will help you navigate through your mental instabilities, enabling you to recover faster.

+Here is a list of psychological disorders.
 We have simplified everything into 7 chapters, starting from the most basic to the complex ones.

 Chapter One: Understanding Emotional Support Animals in Relations to Other Service Animals